 Chilly weather, cloudy days and early darkness all feed the desire for something warm and comforting, like a cup of tea.
-Or even better: A cup of tea with a slice of pie.
-Or better yet: A cup of tea with a whole (mini) pie to yourself 😉
+Or better yet: A cup of tea with a delicious (mini) pie!

 This recipe came about as a replacement for my old pumpkin pie recipe from my pre-plant-based days.
-(We all need a good pumpkin pie recipe right?)
-And while I was at it, I decided to play around with the pie crust, adding pecans and cacao for extra goodness.
+And, while I was at it, I decided to play around with the pie crust, adding pecans and cacao for extra goodness.

 Pumpkin Pies with Cacao Pecan Crust